-Chugai maintains commitment line contracts with eight financial institutions in order to allow the efficient procurement of working capital.
-The balances of commitments and loans as of the balance sheet date were as follows:
+Chugai maintained commitment line contracts with eight financial institutions in order to allow the efficient procurement of working capital.
+However, the contracts were terminated upon expiry of the contract terms as of March 29, 2019, in light of the status of its own funds.